kawf/kawf/README.md

 kawf is a web forum written in PHP.

-See docs/INSTALL for install instructions.
+See `docs/INSTALL.txt` for install instructions.

-If you are migrating from an older version of kawf, please read docs/schema-migration
+If you are migrating from an older version of kawf, please read `docs/schema-migration.txt`

-# vagrant & packer

-See ./chef/README.md